named-data/NDN-packet-spec/README.md

     make html

-And a set of HTML pages will be generated under `_build/html`.
+And a set of HTML pages will be generated inside `_build/html`.

 You can also type: